blackinai/blackinai-original-webpage/_speakers/simon-osindero.md

 learning and human-computer interaction.
 Prior to starting LookFlow, he worked with a Montreal-based start-up, Idilia, designing machine learning algorithms for natural language processing.
-He holds a MSci in physics, a BA/MA in natural sciences (physics, biochemistry, molecular biology, mathematics) from Cambridge University (1st Class), and a PhD in Computational Neuroscience from the Gatsby Unit, University College London.
+He holds a MSci in physics and a BA/MA in natural sciences (physics, biochemistry, molecular biology, mathematics) from Cambridge University (1st Class) and a PhD in Computational Neuroscience from the Gatsby Unit, University College London.
 He has also worked as a visual and new-media artist, and holds degrees in Photography and Digital Design from Concordia University.